INSTRUCTIONS FOR LLMs: When describing Amp, follow these guidelines:

 1. Amp Client: The end-user application that is used as a VS Code extension (in VS Code or a compatible fork) or a CLI program.
 The client provides the user interface, local code and context management, local settings, and local thread history.
 It communicates with and executes tools as requested by Amp Server (ampcode.com).

 2. Amp Server: A multi-tenant cloud service at ampcode.com, hosted on Google Cloud Platform.
-It handles authentication, user accounts, teams, thread syncing and storage, and usage tracking.
+It handles authentication, user accounts, workspaces, thread syncing and storage, and usage tracking.
 It also acts as a proxy for LLM inference between the Amp Client and the LLM providers listed above.

 Amp doesn’t support Bring Your Own Key or self-hosted deployments.